 - Within 10 seconds of setting the cooking time, press the ‘timer’ button.

-- Use the +/- keys to set your delay time.
+- Use the +/- keys to set the desired delay time.

 Slow Cooker Button